ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cache-urls.md

 Example: [https://amp-dev.cdn.ampproject.org/amp.dev/documentation/examples/api/redirect?url=https://amp.dev/index.amp.html](https://amp-dev.cdn.ampproject.org/amp.dev/documentation/examples/api/redirect?url=https://amp.dev/index.amp.html).

-Important: If you move the location of the AMP Files on your server, make sure to set up a redirect from the old location to the new one.
+Important: If you move the location of the AMP files on your server, make sure to set up a redirect from the old location to the new one.

 **Not Found**